cloudmesh-community/sp19-222-92/project-report/report.md

-Clustered data can be used to compare players to other players who play the same position in different divisions, levels, etc. This method can sometimes be inefficient because what is "good" can vary a lot in soccer, due to it being based on skill rather than physical attributes.
+Clustered data can be used to compare players to other players who play the same position in different divisions, levels, etc. This method can sometimes be inefficient because what is "good" :o: can vary a lot in soccer, due to it being based on skill rather than physical attributes.
 For example, some defenders do not run very much at all, but instead rely on their ability to read players movements to stop